Our seminars and customized trainings are now available in a live interactive online format.

 Please contact us to request a free quote.

-Designed Specifically for Educators Serving Grades K-6: Classroom Teachers, Special Education Teachers and Staff, Counselors, Instructional Aides, Title I Staff, and Administrators
+Specifically Designed for Educators Serving Grades 6-12: Classroom Teachers, Reading Specialists, Both School and Public Librarians, Library Aides, and Administrators

 Ten Key Benefits of Attending

 - Connect with the Best of the Best in Young Adult Literature with Reluctant Teen Readers

 Explore a wealth of high-quality young adult titles with proven teen appeal … Books that even your most reluctant readers will want to read